dhis2/dhis2-docs/src/commonmark/en/content/sysadmin/installation.md

 The following procedure provides an outline of the steps that you follow with the provider.
 As an example, the procedure discusses using Google as an identity provider.
 However, each provider has a somewhat different flow, so the specifics of the steps (and their order) might vary depending on your provider.

 1. Register at the provider's developer site and sign in.
-For example, for Google, you can go to the Developers Console at this URL: https://console.developers.google.com.
+For example, for Google, you can go to the Google [developer console](https://console.developers.google.com).

 2. Create a new project or application.